|

-6 Signs You’re Trying To Do Too Much, & 6 Ways To Handle Overwhelm
+6 Signs You’re Trying to Do Too Much & 6 Ways to Handle Overwhelm

 As I’ve written before, I believe that slowing down and simplifying is vital to making actual progress and accomplishing our goals.
-Trying to busy and productive every second of every day actually works against us.
+Trying to be busy and productive every second of every day actually works against us.
 But slowing down is easier said than done, especially when we are so constantly bombarded with messages telling us not to waste precious time and that we can do anything if we just work hard enough.

 Don’t get me wrong — working hard is important.
 But when that becomes the focus, it’s easy to overwork ourselves and hit burnout.
 So today I want to share some signs that you’re trying to do too much, and some actions you can take to alleviate some of your overwhelm.